 Every Sixty Seconds, a Truckload of Plastics Enters the Ocean.

 The sun does melt plastic; however, it’s a painstakingly slow process, and even then, tiny pieces are left over to choke the smaller creatures of oceanic life.
-Keep reading to learn what you can do to fight ocean pollution.

 The Most Plastic-Polluted Island Recorded to Date Is Henderson Island in the South Pacific.

+Henderson Island has 38 million items of debris with a total weight of 17 tonnes.
 The uninhabited island is a magnet for plastic.
 Scientists have even traveled there to research (and clean up) what is happening.
 Eighteen tons of plastic have accumulated across a 2.5 km (1.5 miles) stretch of beach.

 Types of Ocean Pollution